Are you ready to start a WordPress blog?

 A domain name acts as your home address.

 You need to choose an available domain name.
-When you need to use a domain name which is already registered, you might want to contact the current domain holder, make a deal.
+When you need to use a domain name that is already registered, you might want to contact the current domain holder, make a deal.
 This will cost you more than you expected.

 In our case, we are using Namesilo for domain names.
 They will give you the best affordable price and free privacy protection (whois guard) for a lifetime.